To ignore dependencies is perhaps not a sin: Continuous design spaces

 If the design space is continuous -- an interval, or hypercube, for instance -- then the problem of finding a minimax design is somewhat more complicated.
 We continue to work with the alternate models (\ref{alternate response}), but the constraints (\ref{orthogonality}) and (\ref{tau-bound}) now have their finite sums replaced by Lebesgue integrals over $\chi $.
 As shown in \cite{w92}, in order that a design $\xi $ have finite maximum loss it is necessary that it be absolutely continuous, i.e. possess a density.
 Otherwise it places positive mass on some set of Lebesgue measure zero, on which any $\psi \left( x\right) $ can be modified without affecting these integrals.
 Such modifications can be done in such a way as to make the integrated squared bias unbounded.
 Thus static, discrete designs are not admissible.

 A remedy, detailed by \cite{ww22}, is to choose design points randomly, from an appropriate density.
 In the parlance of game theory, this precludes Nature, assumed malevolent, from knowing the support points of $\xi $ and replying with a $\psi \left( \cdot \right) $ modified as above.
 They also recommend designs concentrated near the I-optimal design points, leading to (c) and (d) of Figure \ref{fig: designs}, but with randomly chosen clusters.
 The resulting designs are always uniform on their supports, and so \textsc{ols} is minimax in all cases, in contrast to the situation illustrated in (a) and (b) of Figure \ref {fig: designs}.
 See \cite{w24b} for guidelines and further examples, and \cite{wt24} for extensions allowing for randomized replication.
+For results on robustness of inferences, see \cite{zz}.